simple-java-mail/smtp-connection-pool/smtp-connection-pool-camel/README.md

         + "&username=user&password=secret&to=recipient@example.com");
 ```

 Pool tuning properties reach the pool the same way.
-Servers that enforce a maximum connection lifetime — Exchange
-Online resets a connection after 20 minutes regardless of activity — need the age-based threshold, because a
-continuously used connection never becomes idle long enough for the idle threshold to retire it:
+To make available transports eligible for retirement
+15 minutes after creation, independently of their last claim:

 ```java
 to("smtppool://smtp.example.com:587"
         + "?mail.smtppool.pool.expiration-since-creation-millis=900000"
         + "&username=user&password=secret&to=recipient@example.com");
 ```

+Expiration is checked asynchronously while transports are available.
+Active leases are not interrupted, and rapid
+reuse can delay retirement past the threshold.
+See the [provider configuration](../smtp-connection-pool-jakarta-provider/README.md#configuration-reference)
+for the expiration settings and defaults.

 Internally created Jakarta Mail Sessions are tracked and shut down gracefully when the Camel component stops.
 Camel waits up to 30 seconds; on timeout or interruption it escalates to forced shutdown and also waits for physical cleanup before stop returns.
 If an externally supplied Session is used, its owner must call `SmtpPoolRegistry.shutdown(session)`.